-- Are cost reflective better signalling to consumers the impact of their usage on future expenditure; - Are consumer and retailer centric, such that prices: - o are logical and simple to understand; - o allow consumers to manage their usage and bills; - o can be passed on transparently by retailers - Minimise revenue volatility and under-recovery; - Seek to reduce price shock to consumers; - Are forward looking, being robust to changes in technology and regulation; - Are practical and achievable to implement within the next 1-5 years; and - Are not inconsistent with pricing structures used by other EDBs.
+- Are cost reflective better signalling to consumers the impact of their usage on future expenditure; - Are consumer and retailer centric, such that prices: - Are logical and simple to understand; - o Allow consumers to manage their usage and bills; - o Can be passed on transparently by retailers - Minimise revenue volatility and under-recovery; - Seek to reduce price shock to consumers; - Are forward looking, being robust to changes in technology and regulation; - Are practical and achievable to implement within the next 1-5 years; and - Are not inconsistent with pricing structures used by other EDBs.

-Changes to Price Structures post 2019
+Changes To Price Structures Post 2019/20

-As noted above, WELL has implemented TOU pricing for EVB customers from 1 July 2018.
-WELL plans to investigate, and if appropriate, introduce demand or time of use (e.g. peak period pricing) based pricing signals across the residential and commercial consumer groups.
+WELL implemented Time Of Use (TOU) pricing for EVB customers from 1 July 2018.
+WELL continues to offer EVB and still intends to investigate, and if appropriate, introduce demand or time of use (e.g. peak period pricing) based pricing signals across the residential and commercial consumer groups.
 With time of use metering in the Wellington region now available for approximately 80% of all connections, there is an opportunity for WELL to consider transitioning to time and/or demand based pricing.

-In addition to providing price signals to consumers to shift consumption to periods outside of the peak demand period, our future pricing changes are likely to target ensuring that consumers with solar pay their full share of network capacity and demand costs, rather than being subsidised by consumers without solar.
+In addition to providing price signals to consumers to shift consumption to periods outside of the peak demand period, our future pricing changes are likely to ensure that consumers with solar pay their full share of network capacity and demand costs, rather than being subsidised by consumers without solar.